-4.2.7 Traffic and Road Safety
+4.2.8 Traffic and Road Safety

-Table 4-7 Traffic and Road Safety Mitigation Measures - Operational Phase
+Table 4-5 Traffic and Road Safety Mitigation Measures - Operational Phase

-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Movement of vehicles along the site access road and onsite Moderate Determine the designated access routes for collecting and delivering, site entrance points, and parking areas, etc. Determine requirements for regular maintenance of vehicles in line with national requirements and GIIP.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Movement of vehicles along the site access road and onsite Minor Develop a Traffic Management Plan O&M Before the operation activities start and throughout operation period.
+Negligible Determine the designated access routes for collecting and delivering, site entrance points, and parking areas, etc. As soon as the operation start and throughout operation period.
+Determine requirements for regular maintenance of vehicles in line with national requirements and GIIP.
 Maintenance of vehicles will be undertaken in appropriate premises outside the project site.
+As soon as the operation start and throughout operation period.
 Specific waiting areas will be designated in suitable locations.
+As soon as the operation start and throughout operation period.
 The movement of vehicles along the access road will be minimized to essential operational and maintenance related activities.
-All vehicles dedicated full time for the project and circulating on roads outside the project site (owned or used by the Project Company, EPC or subcontractors) will have a clearly visible unique identification number and a sign with a telephone number for any road user that identifies reckless driving behaviour to be able to report it.
-Reports will be documented as grievances and investigated.
-Speed limit to be established onsite (30 km).
-O&M As soon as the operation start and throughout operation period.
-X
+As soon as the operation start and throughout operation period.
+All vehicles dedicated full time for the project and circulating on roads outside the project site (owned or used by the Project Company, EPC or subcontractors) will have a clearly visible unique identification number and a sign with a telephone number for any As soon as the operation start and throughout operation period.